DevExtreme jQuery/JS - HTML-Based Components Customization

 Individual CSS Classes

-Because DevExtreme components consist of standard HTML elements (<div>, <td>, <tr>, and so on), you can use CSS classes to customize them.
+DevExtreme components consist of standard HTML elements (for instance, <div>, <td>, and <tr>).
+You can use CSS classes to customize these elements.